Student Civic Leadership Award

 - Professional development opportunities;

-- Invitation to the awards ceremony held in Seattle, Washington in April, including networking opportunities with other students; and
+- Invitation to the awards ceremony held in Seattle on April 17, 2026, including networking opportunities with other students; and

 - Automatic consideration for the Governor’s Student Civic Leadership Award, which includes a financial award for each winner and runner up.